gmrock/gmrock.github.io/_posts/2023-07-18-Flashing-nRF52840-open-thread-border-router.md

 [🔝](#table-of-contents)

 <br/>
-### B: Installing otbr
+### Installing otbr
-Now we will, download and compile the otbr software to run on the raspberry pi.
+Now we will, download and compile the otbr software on raspberry pi.

 #### Step 1:
 Clone the OTBR repository: